1. What is medullary breast cancer?

 Chemotherapy

-Chemotherapy destroys cancer cells using anti-cancer drugs.
-It’s given to reduce the risk of breast cancer returning or spreading.
+Chemotherapy is given to reduce the risk of breast cancer returning or spreading.

 Hormone (endocrine) therapy

-If your cancer is ER positive, your treatment team will discuss with you which hormone therapy they think is most suitable.
+If your cancer is ER-positive, your treatment team will discuss with you which hormone therapy they think is most appropriate.

 Targeted (biological) therapy

-This is a group of drugs that block the growth and spread of cancer.
+Targeted therapy is the name given to a group of drugs that block the growth and spread of cancer.
+They target and interfere with processes in the cells that help cancer grow.

 Your treatment team can tell you whether a targeted therapy drug would be suitable for you, based on the features of your cancer.